bloominstituteoftechnology/Sorting/src/recursive_sorting/README.md

-# Part 3: A Better Way to Sort
+# A Better Way to Sort

 ## Divide & Conquer
 >A divide-and-conquer algorithm works by recursively breaking down a problem into two or more sub-problems of the same or related type, until these become simple enough to be solved directly.